input-output-hk/marlowe-ts-sdk/Readme.md

 ### Lucid and NodeJS

-The **Marlowe TS-SDK** extends also capabilities on the [Lucid](https://github.com/spacebudz/lucid) Library.

-In addition to the benefits provided by this library, it allows you to develop Marlowe Contracts in a NodeJS environment.
+The **SDK** also provides a wrapper around the [Lucid](https://github.com/spacebudz/lucid) Library.
+This allows you to use the SDK in a NodeJS environment.

 ## Examples & Contract Use Cases